-- Are required to attend a 1 day accredited Chief Warden course every 2 years.
-A Statement of Attainment will be issued on successful completion of the training. - Are required to take part in the bi-annual emergency evacuation exercise and debrief for their building/area of responsibility.
+- Are required to attend a 1 day accredited warden course every 2 years.
+A Statement of Attainment will be issued on successful completion of the training. - Are required to take part in the annual emergency evacuation exercise and debrief for their building/area of responsibility.